Técély card

-The Técély card (TCL card) is the smartcard of TCL, the public transport network in Lyon, France.
-It was launched on 1 July, 2002.
+The Técély card (TCL card) is the smartcard of TCL, the public transport network in Lyon, France, launched on 1 July 2002.
 Unlike other smartcards, where a topup amount is required at the start and is deducted each time a passenger makes a trip, the TCL card has a €5 fee, and the option to put on either a weekly or monthly pass on top of this.
 This must be renewed every week or month keep the card usable.
 The card expires five years after its purchase date.